nidrissi/web/content/class/peccot/index.en.md

 We will then consider a generalization to manifolds with boundary.
 The proof involves ideas from the theory of operads, which will be introduced at the end of the lecture.

+This lecture is based in part on joint works with Ricardo Campos, Julien Ducoulombier, Pascal Lambrechts, and Thomas Willwacher.

 <div class="float-md-right p-2"><a href="affiche_peccot.pdf"><img src="affiche_peccot.png" alt="Poster of the course" class="img-thumbnail"></a></div>

 ## Practical informations